Lowering blood glucose

 For those enjoying a high fibre and low refined-starch diet it's not difficult at all; these foods supply satiety and slow gastric emptying.

 On the other hand the obese know perfectly well what happens when they accept that second slice of chocolate cake; each has over ten teaspoons of sugar and about 110g of refined starch.
-Like all disease states, obesity is 10% genetic and mostly to do with lifestyle.
+Like all disease states, obesity is 10% genetic but mostly to do with lifestyle.
 We can reply "no thank-you; I have enjoyed elegant sufficiency."

 Brread salads